 Summer Availability: Steph will be available all summer.

-is a Canadian Certified Counselor with a Master’s degree in Counseling from Palo Alto University.Originally from Singapore, she lived in Los Angeles, California for 14 years before settling down in Shanghai, China.
+is a Canadian Certified Counselor and a Florida Registered Mental Health Counselor Intern with a Master’s degree in Counseling from Palo Alto University.Originally from Singapore, she lived in Los Angeles, California for 14 years before settling down in Shanghai, China.
 Standing at the confluence of culture from the East and West, she is able to leverage her experience to help clients adapt and thrive cross-culturally.
 Evonee has worked with diverse client populations for the past 20 years including youth, clients with developmental disabilities, and clients in substance abuse recovery.
 Working primarily from Cognitive Behavioral Therapy, Evonne assists clients facing marriage and family issues, addictions, cultural adjustment, depression and anxiety.

 Evonne is available M-F, 9-4, at Community Center Shanghai Hongqiao Center, the Downtown Counseling Center in Puxi and the Community Center Shanghai Pudong Center.
 Language: English, Mandarin.